jovanaradinovic/jovanaradinovic/README.md

 ### 👋 Hello, I'm Jovana Radinovic
 🧠 Artificial Intelligence & 📊 Data Analytics Enthusiast

 I'm a 23-year-old AI and data analytics student with a passion for turning complex datasets into actionable insights and building smart systems that learn over time.
-I work with a mix of programming languages and tools to explore the boundaries of machine learning and data science.
+I work with a mix of programming languages and tools to explore the boundaries of machine learning and data science. <br>

 🔧 Tech Stack:
 Programming Languages:

-🐍 Python: For machine learning models and data manipulation (NumPy, Pandas, scikit-learn)
+🐍 Python: For machine learning models and data manipulation (NumPy, Pandas, scikit-learn) <br>

-🌐 SQL: Querying and managing relational databases
+🌐 SQL: Querying and managing relational databases <br>

-💻 C: System-level programming and algorithms
+💻 C: System-level programming and algorithms <br>

-📊 R: Statistical analysis and data visualization (ggplot2, dplyr)
+📊 R: Statistical analysis and data visualization (ggplot2, dplyr) <br>

 📘 What I’m Learning & Exploring:

-Advanced algorithms for AI and ML
+Advanced algorithms for AI and ML <br>

-Neural networks and deep learning
+Neural networks and deep learning <br>

-Data preprocessing and feature engineering
+Data preprocessing and feature engineering <br>

-Reinforcement learning and game theory
+Reinforcement learning and game theory <br>

-Predictive analytics for business insights
+Predictive analytics for business insights <br>